intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/example/languagemodel/README.md

 This example refers to [tensorflow ptb example](https://www.tensorflow.org/tutorials/recurrent#language_modeling), which shows how to train a recurrent neural network on a challenging task of language modeling.

+We provide two types of model: multi-layer LSTM model and Transformer model.

-The core of our model consists of LSTM cells that process one word at a time and computes probabilities of the possible values for the next word in the sentence.
+The core of our model is to process one word at a time and computes probabilities of the possible values for the next word in the sentence.

 Here we use [Penn Tree Bank (PTB)](https://catalog.ldc.upenn.edu/ldc99t42) as training dataset, which is a popular benchmark for measuring the quality of these models, whilst being small and relatively fast to train.